xsuchy09/rolling-curl/README.md

 ## Changes

 ### 3.1.3:
-- Request - private vars and function are protected now
+- Request - private vars and functions are protected now

 ### 3.1.2:
 - Every request has start, end (DateTime with microseconds) - so we know executionTime of everyRequest - @see Request::getExecutionTime and Request::getExecutionTimeMicroseconds